jpalacio0612/food-truck-api/README.md

 ## Thinks I would like to improve or add with more time

 - Add a user entity to the database to associate comments with users.
 Implement authentication and authorization using JWT.
-- Add unit and integration tests for the services and controllers to ensure the code works as expected, take advantage of the clean architecture to make it easier to test, I can decouple the business logic from the external systems and mock dependencies.
+- Add more unit and integration tests for the services and controllers to ensure the code works as expected, take advantage of the clean architecture to make it easier to test, I can decouple the business logic from the external systems and mock dependencies.
 Also implement an testing database to run the tests.

 ## Technologies